alpervv/Harvard-CS50-AI/README.md

 # Harvard-CS50-AI
 An AI to identify which traffic sign appears in a photograph.
+The data set used to train the model in this project is here: https://cdn.cs50.net/ai/2023/x/projects/5/gtsrb.zip

 I used a convolutional neural network.
 My network tests 32 different convolutions and uses 2*2 pooling.
 I didn’t modify these parameters.
 My output layer consisted of NUM_CATEGORIES neurons with activation function “softmax”.
 For optimizer I tired “SGD” and “adams” but decided that “adams” was a better one and sticked with it.
 For loss function I used “categorial_crosentropy”.